Egor-Dubovik/Egor-Dubovik/README.md

 ## About me:
 * Work experience: +1 year
 * Training “Commercial Software Development — Front-end”
-* Completed RS School courses «JavaScript/Front-end», «React»
+* Team Leadership RS School
-* More than 30 pet-projects were done
+* More than 30 projects were done
 * More than 10000 hours spent learning web development
 * English - Intermediate (B1)